Birds of the Cloud Forest

 Not Included: Travel to/from Panama, items of a personal nature, gratuities for local guides, travel insurance

 Airports: You can fly internationally to Tocumen International Airport (PTY) in Panama City.
 But you will need to then fly to David, Panama for this workshop on Copa Airlines.
-Once registered, we will assist you in booking the in-country flight.
+Once registered, we will assist you in booking the in-country flight to David.

 Suggested Lodging if you choose to come in early: J.W.
 Mariott Panama City for those who wish to experience the city.
 There are, however, a number of decent hotels right by the airport and will save you a 45 minutes to an hour Uber ride back and forth such as the Riande Aeropuerto Hotel or the Courtyard Marriott.